cu-library/alma-api-toolkit/README.md

         The request subtype to cancel.
   -type string
-        The request type to cancel. ex: WORK_ORDER Environment variables read when flag is unset:
+        The request type to cancel. ex: WORK_ORDER

+  Environment variables read when flag is unset:
-  ALMAAPITOOLKIT_ITEMSCANCELREQUESTS_SETID
-  ALMAAPITOOLKIT_ITEMSCANCELREQUESTS_SETNAME
-  ALMAAPITOOLKIT_ITEMSCANCELREQUESTS_SUBTYPE
-  ALMAAPITOOLKIT_ITEMSCANCELREQUESTS_TYPE
+  ALMATOOLKIT_ITEMSCANCELREQUESTS_DRYRUN
+  ALMATOOLKIT_ITEMSCANCELREQUESTS_NOTE
+  ALMATOOLKIT_ITEMSCANCELREQUESTS_REASON
+  ALMATOOLKIT_ITEMSCANCELREQUESTS_SETID
+  ALMATOOLKIT_ITEMSCANCELREQUESTS_SETNAME
+  ALMATOOLKIT_ITEMSCANCELREQUESTS_SUBTYPE
+  ALMATOOLKIT_ITEMSCANCELREQUESTS_TYPE

 items-scan-in
-  Scan items in.
+  Scan the members of a set of items in.

   -circdesk string
         The circ desk code.
 The possible values are not available through the API, see https://developers.exlibrisgroup.com/alma/apis/docs/xsd/rest_item_loan.xsd/?tags=GET. (default "DEFAULT_CIRC_DESK")
+  -dryrun
+        Do not perform any updates.
+Report on what changes would have been made.
   -library string
         The library code.
-Use the conf-libaries-departments-code-tables subcommand to see the possible values.
+Use the conf-dump subcommand to see the possible values.
   -setid string
         The ID of the set we are processing.
 This flag or setname are required.
   -setname string
         The name of the set we are processing.
 This flag or setid are required.

   Environment variables read when flag is unset:
-  ALMAAPITOOLKIT_ITEMSSCANIN_CIRCDESK
-  ALMAAPITOOLKIT_ITEMSSCANIN_LIBRARY
-  ALMAAPITOOLKIT_ITEMSSCANIN_SETID
-  ALMAAPITOOLKIT_ITEMSSCANIN_SETNAME

-conf-libaries-departments-code-tables
+  ALMATOOLKIT_ITEMSSCANIN_CIRCDESK
+  ALMATOOLKIT_ITEMSSCANIN_DRYRUN
+  ALMATOOLKIT_ITEMSSCANIN_LIBRARY
+  ALMATOOLKIT_ITEMSSCANIN_SETID
+  ALMATOOLKIT_ITEMSSCANIN_SETNAME

+conf-dump
   Print the output of the library and departments endpoints, and the known code tables.
-  The list of known code tables comes from https://developers.exlibrisgroup.com/blog/almas-code-tables-api-list-of-code-tables/ This command is meant to help run other subcommands which sometimes need a particular code from a code table or the code for a library or department.
+  The list of known code tables comes from: https://developers.exlibrisgroup.com/blog/almas-code-tables-api-list-of-code-tables/ This command is meant to help run other subcommands which sometimes need a particular code from a code table or the code for a library or department.

-holdings-clean-up-call-numbers
+bibs-clean-up-call-numbers
-  Clean up the call numbers on a set of holdings records.
+  Clean up the call numbers in the holdings records for a set of bib records.
-  A CSV report of the changes made is printed to stdout.

   The following rules are run on the call numbers:
-  - Add a space between a number then a letter.
+  Add a space between a number then a letter.
-  - Add a space between a number and a period when the period is followed by a letter.
+  Add a space between a number and a period when the period is followed by a letter.
-  - Remove the extra periods from any substring matching space period period...
+  Remove the extra periods from any substring matching space period period...
-  - Remove any spaces between a period and a number.
+  Remove any spaces between a period and a number.
-  - Remove any leading or trailing whitespace.
+  Remove any leading or trailing whitespace.

   -dryrun
         Do not perform any updates.
 Report on what changes would have been made.